noctuelles/42-rainfall/level1/ressources/README.md

 Segmentation Fault
 ```

-Ok.
-So it seems we intended our goal : reaching the `run` function.
-But it segfault !
-We do not have access to the shell !
-The reason is simple : we used a pipe to inject our payload which immediately close the standard input of the `level1` program.
-When `system` launch `sh`, the standard input is closed and then **exit immediately**.
+It seems we have achieved our goal—reaching the run function.
+However, the program segfaults, and we do not get a shell !

+The reason is simple: we injected our payload using a pipe, which immediately closes the standard input of the level1 program.
+When `system` executes sh, the closed standard input causes the shell to exit immediately.

-Since we manually modified the stack, the `ret` instruction is setting `eip` to `0x00000000`, and segfault.
+Additionally, since we manually modified the stack, the ret instruction sets `eip` to `0x00000000`, leading to a segmentation fault (for the curious, this is probably the **saved ebp** pushed by main in the function prologue).

-The trick is to left open the standard input by using a second command in the chain : `cat`.
+The solution is to keep the standard input open by chaining a second command, such as cat.

 ```bash
 level1@RainFall:~$ (python -c 'print("a"*76 + "\x44\x84\x04\x08")'; cat) | ./level1